 How do I donate my story or memorabilia to the collection?

 All objects are reviewed prior to full acceptance into the museum and archives collection.
-For more information on donating your memorabilia and writing memories for the collection, click here.
+For more information on donating your memorabilia and writing memories for the collection, visit our Stories page.
 You can also email the museum collection staff with information regarding your possible donation.

 How do I complete research of the collection?